Preparing for Kindergarten

 We can't wait to support the educational needs of our child here at Prince George County Public Schools.
 Before your child arrives, there's a lot you can do to prepare them for their first day of Kindergarten!
 We have compiled a variety of resources and information you can use to help make your child's transition to the classroom a successful one!

 Click the links below to learn more.
-Be sure to register your child for the 2021-2022 School Year by visiting our Student Registration page.
+Be sure to register your child for the upcoming school year by visiting our Student Registration page.

 Language Readiness Tips